ytmytm/c64-ntgbtminer/README.md

-# ntgbtminer - Game Boy edition
+# ntgbtminer - C64 serial port edition

-This is a version of ntgbtminer that works with the Game Boy bitcoin miner.
+This is a version of ntgbtminer that works with C64 serial port (1200 8N1) data transmitted over TCP sockets from VICE x64 emulator.

+With tiny changes it will work with real serial port devices.

 # ntgbtminer